MicrosoftDocs/dynamics365smb-docs/financials/sales-how-invoice-sales.md

 # How to: Invoice Sales
 You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

+> [!NOTE]
-**Note:** There are a couple of scenarios where you must use a sales order instead of a sales invoice:
+>   There are a couple of scenarios where you must use a sales order instead of a sales invoice:

 * If you need to ship only part of an order quantity, for example, because the full quantity is not on hand.
 * If you sell items that your vendor delivers directly to your customer, known as drop shipment.
 For more information, see [How to: Make Drop Shipments](sales-how-drop-shipment.md).